lyubenblagoev/postfix-rest-server/README.md

 ## Requirements

-You need Java 8 installed on the server.
-For building the project you need [Gradle](https://gradle.org), as described in the following section.
+You need Java 11 installed on the server.
+For building the project you need [Maven](https://maven.apache.org), as described in the following section.

 Out of the box it works with [PostgreSQL](https://www.postgresql.org) and [MySQL](https://www.mysql.com) based databases, but can also be used with other databases for which a suitable JDBC driver exist.

 The Postfix REST Server uses the database schema provided in my [postfix-database](https://github.com/lyubenblagoev/postfix-database) project.

-Tested with Java 8, PostgreSQL 10.2 and MariaDB 10.1.14.
+Tested with Java 11, PostgreSQL 10.2 and MariaDB 10.1.14.

 ## Building the application

-This project uses [Gradle](https://gradle.org) as dependency management and build system.
+This project uses [Maven](https://maven.apache.org) as dependency management and build system.
 The project can be build using the following command:

-    $ gradle build
+    $ mvn package

 When the project is built you'll find the project jar file in the `build/libs` directory.